 You and your family take the lead and the companion follows in terms of the types of activities that take place.
 You can enjoy common companion services including:

 - Going to or streaming movies and TV shows

-- Working on crossword puzzles, Sudoku, word searches, trivia games, and other brain/memory stimulating activities
+- Playing games, working on crossword puzzles, Sudoku, word searches, trivia, and other brain/memory stimulating activities

 - Listening (and/or dancing) to music